 By default, the last tool you were using to annotate remains selected the next time you enter annotation mode.
-In the "Annotation Tools" section of forScore's settings panel, you can change this: either choose which tools can be saved between annotation sessions and which should not, or pick a default drawing preset that will be active each time you start annotating.
+In the "Annotation Tools" section of forScore's settings panel, you can change this in one of two ways: either choose which tools can be saved between annotation sessions and which should not, or choose a default drawing preset that will always be active any time you begin annotating.